oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 }
 ```

-Now we can access the 🍞emoji from within the component!
+Now we can access the 🍞 emoji from within the component!
 This might not seem like a big deal, but having injection tokens as a means to represent values and interfaces as dependencies is enormous!
 And it sets us up to leverage the power of Angular's DI system.

-Leveraging Angular's DI system leads us into fine-grain control of providers by using injection tokens along with configuring providers.
+Leveraging Angular's DI system gives us fine-grained control of providers by using injection tokens along with configuring providers.

 ## Configuring providers in Angular's Dependency Injection system

 You can configure the `providers` array to add fine-grained control to your providers.
 When combined with injection tokens, we can unleash a lot of power.
-Before trying to wield that much power, it's essential to know when it makes sense to unleash that kind of power.
-Always prefer the most straightforward, default way of registering a dependency and then use the fine-grain control as needed.
+But first, it's essential to know when it makes sense to use that kind of power.
+Always prefer the most straightforward, default way of registering a dependency and then use fine-grained control as needed.

 To configure the `providers` array, you add an object containing the instructions like this: